Elbert Glover

-Elbert D. Glover is an American researcher and author in the field of tobacco addiction and smoking cessation.
-After several academic positions he retired as a professor emeritus at the University of Maryland at College Park School of Public Health where he served as chair of the Department of Behavioral and Community Health from 2005 to his retirement in 2015.
-Moreover, he was entrepreneur, editor, publisher and co-founder and principal owner of Health Behavior and Policy Review and co-founder, owner, editor, and publisher of American Journal of Health Behavior and Tobacco Regulatory Science.
-Glover was the founder of the American Academy of Health Behavior and served as its first president from 1997 to 2001.
+Elbert D. Glover (born May 14, 1946) is an American researcher and author in the field of tobacco addiction and smoking cessation.
+He retired as professor emeritus at the University of Maryland at College Park School of Public Health where he served as Chairperson of the Department of Behavioral and Community Health from 2005 to his retirement in 2015.
+He has worked as an entrepreneur, editor, and publisher, and was involved in the founding and management of the journals Health Behavior and Policy Review, American Journal of Health Behavior, and Tobacco Regulatory Science.
+Glover was also one of the founders of the American Academy of Health Behavior and served as its first president from 1997 to 2001.

-Biography
+Early life and education

-Glover was born at the Kingsville Naval Base in Kingsville, Texas, in 1945, where his father was stationed in the US Navy.
-He is the oldest of eight children.
-Upon graduation from Roy Miller High School in Corpus Christi, Texas, in 1963, he attended Texas Tech University on a football scholarship and graduated in 1969.
-In 1972, he received a master's degree from Texas A&I University since renamed Texas A&M Kingsville and in 1977 received a PhD from Texas Woman's University, all in health education.
+Glover was born at the Kingsville Naval Base in Kingsville, Texas, in 1945, where his father was stationed in the U.S. Navy.
+He graduated from Roy Miller High School in Corpus Christi, Texas in 1963 and attended Texas Tech University on a football scholarship, graduating in 1969.
+He earned a master's degree from Texas A&M Kingsville in 1972, and a PhD in health education from Texas Woman's University in 1977.

+Career

-His initial academic professorial position was as visiting assistant professor at Texas A&M University (1975–1976).
-Subsequently, he served as assistant professor at the University of Kansas (1976–1978) and Texas Christian University (1978–1982).
-Moreover, he served as associate professor and chair at Oklahoma State University (1982–1983) and associate professor at East Carolina University (1985–1988).
-While at East Carolina University he was promoted to professor.
-Thereafter, he served as professor at Pennsylvania State University (1988–1990) followed by a position as professor in behavioral medicine and psychiatry at West Virginia University School of Medicine (1990–2005).
-While at West Virginia University School of Medicine, he was also appointed as a professor in the Department of Family Medicine and Associate, Center for Addictions, Chestnut Hospital (1990–2005).
-He was founding director of the Tobacco Research Center, Mary Babb Randolph Cancer Center (1990–1999), founding director, Clinical Trials Research, Behavioral Medicine and Psychiatry (1999–2001) and founding director of the Addiction and Psychiatric Medicine Research Center (2001–2005) at West Virginia University School of Medicine.
-After his West Virginia University tenure, he accepted a professor and chairperson position at the University of Maryland at College Park School of Public Health (2005–2015).
-At the University of Maryland, he was the founding director of the Center for Health Behavior Research until his 2015 retirement where he was named professor emeritus in the Department of Behavioral and Community Health, School of Public Health.
+Glover held teaching and administrative positions at several institutions, including visiting assistant professor at Texas A&M University (1975–1976), assistant professor at the University of Kansas (1976–1978) and Texas Christian University (1978–1982), and associate professor and chair at Oklahoma State University (1982–1983).
+He became associate professor at East Carolina University (1985–1988), where he was later promoted to professor.
+He also served as professor at Pennsylvania State University (1988–1990), and held a faculty role in behavioral medicine and psychiatry at West Virginia University School of Medicine (1990–2005), where he directed the Tobacco Research Center.
+At the University of Maryland School of Public Health, he served as professor and department chair (2005–2015), founded the Center for Health Behavior Research, and retired in 2015 as professor emeritus.